hsf-training/analysis-essentials/shell/06-script.md

 and a bit of editing to clean up the output and save it as a shell script.

-## Nelle's Pipeline: Creating a Script
+{% challenge "Nelle's Pipeline: Creating a Script" %}

 Nelle's supervisor insisted that all her analytics must be reproducible.
 The easiest way to capture all the steps is in a script.
 She runs the editor and writes the following: